 What we offer

-There is a secure parking area behind the world's highest forested dune, and there is unique 4 x 4 access onto the inter-tidal zone, so people wanting privacy can travel for 4 km up the beach to deserted private areas to swim or fish.
+There is secure parking behind the world's highest forested dune, and a unique 4 x 4 access onto the inter-tidal zone, such that people wanting privacy can travel for 4 km up the beach (on a daily permit basis)

 Things to do